by Ben Bayer

 Introducing the idea as an essential foundation of his “humanist” morality, Steven Pinker even describes it in a way that portrays it as a rebellion against mystical “magic”:

-Impartiality [is] the realization that there’s nothing magic about the pronouns and me that could justify privileging my interests over yours or anyone else’s.
+Impartiality [is] the realization that there’s nothing magic about the pronouns I and me that could justify privileging my interests over yours or anyone else’s.
 If I object to being raped, maimed, starved, or killed, I can’t very well rape, maim, starve, or kill you.
 Impartiality underlies many attempts to construct morality on rational grounds: Spinoza’s viewpoint of eternity, Hobbes’s social contract, Kant’s categorical imperative, Rawls’s veil of ignorance, Nagel’s view from nowhere, Locke and Jefferson’s self-evident truth that all people are created equal, and of course the Golden Rule and its precious-metallic variants, rediscovered in hundreds of moral traditions.1

 The impressive range of nominally secular philosophers Pinker cites here as having reached the same conclusion appears to lend it credibility, as though it’s an obvious fact they’ve all discovered independently.
 But digging deeper into the meaning of the idea will challenge the naturalistic respectability of a morality of impartiality.